- Residential and Day

 At Wings all young people follow a personalised curriculum designed to ensure they make the best possible progress in all aspects of their social, emotional, communication, interaction and learning development.
 Opportunities for each young person are specifically designed to support them to work towards the outcomes identified in their Education and Health Care Plan.
 Young people are able to study a full range of GCSE and vocational courses, outdoor education and equine assisted learning.
 Each young person is supported to achieve a range of qualifications to enable them to take the next step in their education, to pursue their chosen career and to become and independent adult.

-The school is set within extensive grounds, both the grounds and the school buildings lend themselves to both on and off-site learning.
+The school is set within the beautiful, rural countryside which provides a brilliant opportunity for off-site learning.
 Facilities include full sized playing pitches, a sports hall, moto-cross & mountain bike tracks and our on-site farm with access to equestrian facilities, to name but a few.
-The outdoor learning enables those children and young people who find working in a classroom difficult the opportinity to re-engage in their education and the school community.
+The outdoor learning enables those children and young people who find working in a classroom difficult the chance to re-engage in their education and the school community.

 Enabling young people to form and maintain positive relationships with both adults and other young people, is a key priority at Wings and perhaps the most important factor in achieving positive outcomes for the young people in all areas of their development.